March 17-20, 2019

-The Washington, DC Site Employer Visit Program is designed for students in any academic year and major.
-Students that participate in this program can expect to expand their network, learn more about careers in DC, polish professional development skills, and gain insights into working and living in DC.
+Spend spring break making connections at employer site visits!
+The Washington, DC/Boston, MA Site Employer Visit Program is designed for students in any academic year and major.
+Students that participate in this program can expect to expand their network, learn more about careers in DC or Boston, polish professional development skills, and gain insights into working and living in either city!

 You must update your hireBING profile prior to applying for this program.